GuillaumeSD/Freechess/README.md

 It is built with [Next.js](https://nextjs.org/docs), [React](https://react.dev/learn/describing-the-ui), [Material UI](https://mui.com/material-ui/getting-started/overview/), and [TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.html).

-It is deployed on [Firebase](https://firebase.google.com/docs/hosting), you can see it live [here](https://freechess.web.app).
+It is deployed on [Firebase](https://firebase.google.com/docs/hosting), see it live [here](https://freechess.web.app).

-## Getting Started

-First, you need at least node18 & npm installed on your machine.
-Then, you can install the dependencies :
+## Running the app in dev mode

+Node 18 and npm are required.

+Install the dependencies :

 ```bash
 npm i
 ```

-Then, you can run the development server :
+Run the development server :

 ```bash
 npm run dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the app running.
+Open [http://localhost:3000](http://localhost:3000) in the browser to see the app running.

-The development server will automatically reload if you change any of the source files.
+The app will automatically refresh on any source file change.

 ## Lint

-ESLint is configured with this project.
-You can run it with :
+Run it with :

 ```bash
 npm run lint